-The discussion and analysis activities enable participants to share their health literacy units and evaluation plans.
+The discussion and analysis activities enable participants to share their health literacy units and evaluation plans for integrating health literacy skill development into their programs.
 Participants offer and receive a peer review of their health literacy units and evaluation plans during this first activity.
-Participants then analyze the barriers and supports to the integration of health literacy skills related to chronic disease management into their programs.
+Participants then analyze the barriers and supports to the integration of health literacy skill development.